teegarcs/Mocker/README.md

 will default to using your setup found inside of your disk cache.
 If no disk cache is present Mocker uses the MockerDock file found in the
 Assets directory of the Mocker project.

+##Sharing Mocker Configuration
 You can set up your own default file to be used for easy sharing in your applications repository by using the following code inside of your `Application` class.
 Just simply pass your default file name inside of the install method and your file will be used rather than the default file found inside of the Mocker asset folder.
 Note that this will only work if the file you are passing in resides in your application's asset folder.

+For convenience you can share the entire Mocker json from the local cache on any Mocker screen as plain text.
+You may also find it useful to manually copy the desired json from Mocker's json viewer.
+After retrieving the json configuration text, just paste the text into your default asset file created in your application's asset folder for later use and reuse by your teammates.

 ```java
 public class ExampleApplication extends Application {